 With a maximum flow rate of 9.8 gallons, this Rinnai RUR98iN 9.8 Max GPM Ultra Series Condensing Indoor Natural Gas with Recirculation gives you hot water quickly without an extended wait time.
 Once you select the temperature that you prefer, the water heater will remember that setting and take steps to keep the water coming out at that same temp.

 It also uses new technology that heats the groundwater faster.
-As an indoor heater, the RUR98iN does not come with freeze protection and cannot work in an outdoor location.
+As an indoor model, the RUR98iN does not come with freeze protection and cannot work in an outdoor location.

 It uses recirculation technology that allows the water flowing through your pipes to keep moving around the heated coils inside.
 This not only ensures that the water comes out at high temperature but also ensures that the water never cools down.

-Rinnai claims that this model will take up much less space than a traditional water heater and that it will still provide you with an endless source of hot water for all your needs.
-Whether you want to install new vents or use your existing vents, you can use this water heater because it will work with both concentric vents as well as those made from PVC.
+Rinnai claims that this model will take up much less space than a traditional model and that it will still provide you with an endless source of hot water for all your needs.
+Whether you want to install new vents or use your existing vents, you can use this device because it will work with both concentric vents as well as those made from PVC.

 The temperature of the groundwater can slightly change the efficiency of this Rinnai Model, but it has a maximum energy efficiency rating of up to 98%.

-Though this Rinnai V65IN 6.6 GPM Indoor Low NOx Tankless Natural Gas Water Heater looks pretty similar to the outdoor water heaters from the company, this is an indoor model.
+Though this Rinnai V65IN 6.6 GPM Indoor Low NOx looks pretty similar to the outdoor water heaters from the company, this is an indoor model.

 It is so compact and small in shape that you can install it inside a closet in your laundry room, near the floor or even inside a nearby cabinet.
 As long as it has access to your water and natural gas systems, it will deliver plenty of hot water for you and your family.